-Directions to Bus Parking: From 933 and Angela Blvd, go east on Angela past Eddy Street and take the second left onto Leahy Drive into the Innovation Park Lot.
+Directions to Bus Parking: From 933 and Angela Blvd, go east on Angela past Eddy Street and take the second right onto Leahy Drive into the Innovation Park Lot.
 Follow directions of Parking Attendants.

 Bus parking fees can be found at http://gameday.nd.edu/campus/parking/

 Groups arriving in bus caravans with five (5) or more buses arriving at the same time should contact the Athletic Department Ticket Office at (574) 631-7356 for additional information and to purchase parking passes ahead of time.